pierrepeterlongo/kmers_ebame-9/README.md

 ### 2.1 Install kmindex

-For this lesson, we will use the conda environment
+For this lesson, we will use the conda environment.

 ```bash
 cd